lamhq/tech-notes/pages/devops/aws/20-big-data/9-opensearch.md

 OpenSearch is a managed service allowing you to run search and analytics engines for various use cases.

-Primarily used for analyzing log files and various documents, especially within an ETL process.
+It is used as a managed analytics and visualization service.
+Primarily used for **analyzing log files** and various documents, especially within an ETL process.

+Easily integrate with Amazon CloudWatch, AWS Cloud Trail, Amazon S3, and Amazon Kinesis.

+Successor to Amazon Elasticsearch Service.

 **Scalable**.
 You can easily scale cluster infrastructure running the open-source OpenSearch services.